ymca-logo-white

 Individuals found help at Safe Place Services

-Through the Matt Kubancik Youth Development Center, 158 homeless young adults received support for case management and basic needs.
+Through the Matt Kubancik Youth Development Center Young Adult Services, 148 homeless young adults received support for case management and basic needs.

 ymca-water-safety-icon-2